ccwang002/cptac3-gbm-analysis/201901_gene_quantification/README.md

 RNA-seq gene expression quantification using Salmon.

 Two transcript annotations were used:

 - GENCODE v29 basic transcripts (Ensembl v94)
 - All Ensembl v94 transcripts

+For GTEx normal samples, their original RNA-seq BAMs are copied from MGI first to extract the reads into paired FASTQ files.

 ## Installation